Arkzv/Darts/README.md

 ![Distribution of darts scores fiven 2cm std](Imgs/Optimal_track.png)

 The tensorflow convolutional function was used to sum up expected values of throws for the every point of a graph.

+All the graphs below are generated using the code in the repository.
+There are no simulations/MonteCarlo etc, this is an analytic computation based on formulas

 ### Requirements
 >Python 3.9.13,